Daivaradhane - Ritual of Tulunadu

 Worship of Daivas:

 The Bhuta Sthana is a shrine where Daiva's belongings are kept and worshipped.
 A separate room will be built within the house for Daiva / Bhuta.
 In both places Symbolically, a wooden plank/ hanging wooden cot known as "ManeMancha" is placed and Daivas are worshipped upon this.
-After the influence of other cultures; the mask, weapons, and statues of Daivas were also placed and worshipped.
+After the influence of other cultures; the mask, weapons, and statues of Daivas are now placed and worshipped.

 The idea and practice were shared among the community, and indeed the common understanding was passed down from generation to generation.
 Depending on these people's daily practices, the manner in which rituals, customs, and lifespan ceremonies were carried out.

-Bhuta /daivas are not worshipped daily like god and goddess.
+Bhuta /Daivas are not worshipped daily like god and goddess.
 Their worship is restricted to annual rituals.
-Though, in some places, A Lamp and pot of water are offered every day or on some selective auspicious days.
+Though, in some places, A Lamp and pot of water are offered every day or on some selective auspicious days (Sankranti).

-The community such as Pambada, Parawa, Nalike, or Moogerlu, are capable of attracting spirits during kola/Nema.
-Everyone has no capability to evoke the spirit.
+The community such as Pambada, Parawa, Nalike, are capable of attracting spirits during Kola/Nema.
+Everyone has no capability to evoke the Daiva.
 Few of them might come from generation and the rest could have been the wellness of Daivas.
-Only after the individual has been given coconut oil; Daivas will be able to reach his body. which symbolizes the individual should be physically and mentally prepared to attract the spirit within them.
+Only after the individual has been given coconut oil (Yenne Korpuni ); Daivas will be able to reach his body. which symbolizes the individual should be physically and mentally prepared to attract the spirit within them.

-The second stage is early adulthood, in which the person ties gaggara to their leg and puts a coconut leaf skirt around their waist, during which he exhibits his aggression and plays with fire.
+The second stage is early adulthood, in which the person ties Gaggara to their leg and puts a coconut leaf skirt around their waist, during which he exhibits his aggression and plays with fire (Jeetige).
 Even at this time, the spirit communicates with the family/villagers using hand signals only.

 Kallurti Daiva Darshana